13 Health Benefits of a High Fiber Diet

 Step away from the coffee machine.
 Consume a high fiber diet for an instant power up—without the energy roller coaster—instead.
 Cording tells her clients to reach for a serving of nuts to combat the mid-morning slump.
 "Eating fiber and protein together keeps blood glucose levels steady, providing your body with sustained energy throughout the day," Zuckerbrot says.

 Your Skin Will Glow

 Bye-bye acne and blotchiness!
 Since fiber soaks up toxins in the blood, eliminating them through the digestive tract instead of your pores will make your skin brighter and clearer, Zuckerbrot explains.
 She recommends seeking out fiber-rich fruits and vegetables that are also rich in antioxidants that help fight aging, such as artichokes, pears, and broccoli.

-“Fiber is a prebiotic that plays a fundamental role in gut health, and is important for battling inflammation and lowering overall disease risk,” Zuckerbrot says.
-An American Journal of Clinical Nutrition study explains why: Fiber acts as natural protective armor against C-reactive protein (CRP), a sign of acute inflammation.
+"Fiber is a prebiotic that plays a fundamental role in gut health, and is important for battling inflammation and lowering overall disease risk," Zuckerbrot says.
+An American Journal of Clinical Nutrition study explains why: Fiber acts as a natural protective armor against C-reactive protein (CRP), a sign of acute inflammation.
 When this evil CRP is coursing through the blood, you are more likely to develop diabetes or cardiovascular disease down the road.

 You'll Sleep Like a Dream

 "Eating refined carbs late in the day cause your blood sugar level to peak and then crash during sleep, which is why some people get up in the middle of the night," Zuckerbrot says.
 On the flip side, eating a fiber-strong supper and bedtime snack can keep your blood sugar on a more even keel so you can catch some undisturbed shut-eye.
 Just be sure to amp up the fiber intake on an even pace.